-Technically, you could lose fat by eating one less MacDonald's hamburger than you usually do each day.
-You don't have to get much more scientific than "eat less."
-However, if you would like to increase your fitness as you decrease fat mass, you can also look into how much of each macronutrient you're consuming.
+Technically, you could experience some weight loss by eating one less fast-food hamburger than you usually do each day.
+However, if you would like to experience lasting changes to your body, stay healthy, and increase your fitness, you can also look into how much of each macronutrient you're consuming.

-Carbs, fat, and protein each plays a special role in your body.
-You need all three in order for your body to function optimally.
+Each macronutrient plays a special role in your body.
+You need all three for your body to function optimally.
 Most American diets are too heavy in fat and carbs and don't have enough protein.
-So a good ratio to start with is 20 percent of your calories from fat, 40 percent from carbs, and 40 percent from protein.
+So, a good ratio to start with is 20 percent of your calories from fat, 40 percent from carbs, and 40 percent from protein.

 You can make alterations to this ratio depending on what foods you like, how your body responds, and your daily activity level.
 If you'd rather, you can change this ratio to make 30 percent of your calories from fat, 30 percent from carbs, and 40 percent from protein.
-Or, you can do 20 percent from fat, 30 percent from carbs, and 50 percent from protein.
-The idea here is that macronutrient distribution does not follow a one-size-fits-all template.
-We encourage you to play around with the numbers and find what works best for you and your lifestyle.
+Or, you can do a 20/30/50 split.
+The idea here is that macronutrient distribution does not follow a "one size fits all" template.

 Protein, carbs, and fat—oh my!
 Read on to learn more about macronutrients, how they fit into your nutrition plan, and the easiest ways to measure them.

-These days it's pretty easy to do a quick internet search and find hundreds of different diet plans, some low-fat, others low-carb, but unless you're training for a physique contest, we think it's best to keep a good ratio of all three macros in your nutrition plan.
 Having a balanced nutrition plan will not only help you lose weight, but will help you be able to maintain this plan in the long term.
-Maintenance is an essential part of losing fat and keeping it off.
+It may not sound sexy, but maintenance is an essential part of losing fat and keeping it off.

 Once you have the diet figured out, start thinking about exercise.
 Your body will need to use more energy in order to make it through a workout.
 That energy comes from the food you eat.
 So, by exercising, you're burning more calories.

-If you're new to the exercise world, start off with a regimen you enjoy: Running, playing racquetball, or Sunday soccer with your friends.
-Whatever keeps you active for 60 minutes 3-4 times per week will help you lose fat.
+If you're new to the exercise world, start off with a regimen you enjoy.
+It could be running, playing racquetball, or Sunday soccer with your friends.
+Whatever keeps you active for 60 minutes, 3-4 times per week, will help you experience healthy weight loss.

 When you start a new program that your body is not accustomed to, expect to be a little sore, tired, or both.
 Start at a comfortable pace.
-Going balls to the wall the first few times you exercise could leave you feeling so sore that you have to take the next month off.
+Going all out the first few times you exercise could leave you feeling so sore that you have to take the next week off.
 Spending four weeks on the couch instead of in the gym will put you right back at square one, which just plain sucks.

 Moving your muscles against resistance helps them grow and get stronger.
-Having more muscle mass also means that you burn more overall calories, which can help you lose more fat.
-Resistance training has profound effects on your bones and joints, and helps to prevent osteoporosis (loss in bone mineral density), sarcopenia (loss of muscle mass), and lower-back pain, assuming you use proper exercise form.5
+Having more muscle mass also means that you burn more overall calories.
+Resistance training has profound effects on your bones and joints, and helps to prevent osteoporosis (loss in bone mineral density), sarcopenia (loss of muscle mass), and lower-back pain, assuming you use proper exercise form.6

-You can also try one of our free trainers.
+You can also try one of our full fitness plans.
 Choose your goal and get started!
 In each trainer, you'll get exercise and nutrition plans.
-You'll get to know our exercise and recipe databases so you can feel comfortable training in the gym and cooking healthier food
+You'll get to know our exercise and recipe databases so you can feel comfortable training in the gym and cooking healthier food.

 High-Intensity Interval Training